GRTLCollaboration/GRChombo/README.md

 `Make.defs.local` file) have a look at
 [this wiki page](https://github.com/GRChombo/GRChombo/wiki/Compiling-Chombo).

-Now we are ready to build a GRChombo example
+Now we are ready to build a GRChombo example.

 ### Building the GRChombo BinaryBH example
 First we need to let GRChombo know where to look for the Chombo libraries.